How Do I Find Out About Internships?

 What Requirements Do Geog 496 credits Count Towards?

-Internship credits count in two ways—toward the overall 180 required credits and toward the 60 required Geog credits.
-Only 5 Geog 496 credits may be counted toward the 60 required Geog credits.
+Internship credits count both toward the overall 180 required UW credits for graduation and toward the 60 required Geog credits.
+Only 5 Geog 496 credits may be counted toward the 60 required Geog credits–as Geog elective credits.
+They may not be counted toward a “track”.

 Is There a Maximum or Minimum Number of Allowable Internship Credits?